Tyres barely rate a second thought for many motorists, until one goes flat or they need to be replaced.

 This depends largely by what yard-stick you measure “best”.
 For one person the cheapest, longest lasting tyre will be the best.
 To another, the tyre that offers the most grip is the best, even if it has a fairly short life.

 Tyre engineering is about compromises and trade-offs.
 It simply isn’t possible to design a tyre to do everything well.
-High performance tyres that offer high levels of grip are often quite soft and can have a short life.
+High performance tyres that offer high levels of grip are often quite soft and can have a short life, while long wearing tyres may have less grip.
 Similarly, tyres that have chunky tread patterns to displace water can provide high levels of wet grip but are often noisy.

-Increasingly, vehicle and tyre manufacturers work together to design a complete vehicle / tyre package.
-This often means that the tyre is designed specifically to provide the driving and handling characteristics the vehicle manufacturer to trying to achieve.
+Increasingly, vehicle and tyre manufacturers work together to design a complete vehicle / tyre package that provides the driving and handling characteristics the vehicle manufacturer is trying to achieve.
 With the tyre being such an integral part of the vehicle it would be sensible, where possible, to stick with the make and model of tyre the vehicle was fitted with when new.

 What size tyres are right for my car?

 Replacement tyres must have a load rating at least equal to that specified by the car’s maker.
-We recommend fitting tyres with a minimum speed rating at least equal to that shown on the vehicle's tyre placard.
-However, it is legal to fit tyres with a lower speed rating than shown on the placard provided they have a minimum speed rating of 180km/h.
+There is some latitude allowed for speed ratings, but we recommend fitting tyres with a minimum speed rating at least equal to that shown on the vehicle's tyre placard.
+The minimum legally acceptable speed rating is 180km/h.

 Caring for your tyres